alexhunsley/swift-testing-wildcards/README.md

     }
 ```

+To conform to `WildcardPrototyping` you must have a no-param init, and if you initialise all your properties as you declare them you get that for free.

-This is a kind of prototype value.
-Any properties your `.variants` call doesn't access get to keep their default value as defined in the prototype.
+This struct is a kind of prototype value.
+Any properties your `.variants` invocation doesn't override get to keep their default value as defined in the prototype.

-If you're sure you will never want to change some prototype property you can declare it `let` to enforce that.
+If you're sure you will never mutate some prototype property you can declare it `let` to enforce that.

 ## What can I use `.wild` on?